How to Complete Peru’s Health Affidavit

 This is the Peruvian way of writing USA.
 You should then select ‘PAS’ under ‘documents’, as this is short for ‘passport’.
 Put your passport number in the box labeled ‘Document Number’, and input your date of birth before clicking search.
 Make sure to adjust your birth year when selecting the date.

-You will then be taken to a page where you can fill out your personal information, including your final destination in the country.
-Check with your tour company if you are not sure where your final destination will be, and the areas you have visited in the most recent days.
+By clicking the confirm button, you will be taken to a page where you can fill out your personal information, including your destination within the country.
+Check with your tour company if you are not sure where your destination will be.
+This is an important part of completing Peru’s health affidavit so make sure to get it right.

-You will also be asked to define the itinerary you will follow to your destination.
+You will then be asked to define the itinerary you will follow to your destination.
 This form must be filled out correctly in order to ensure that you and those traveling with you remain safe.
-If you are traveling with a tour company and you are not sure about the itinerary, check with the company that you have booked with.
+If you are traveling with a tour company and you are not sure about the itinerary, check with your booking company and they will confirm for you.

-After you have filled in all of this information, you will be asked about any symptoms that you may have.
+In the final step of completing Peru’s health affidavit you will be asked about any symptoms that you may have.
 Fill this out honestly, and if you are presenting symptoms of COVID19 then it is suggested that you avoid traveling at this particular time.